military-strategies-and-tactics

 Creating Diversions

 By throwing a senban against a stone wall or roof tile, the ninja could produce a sharp clattering sound that drew guards away from their posts.
-This was especially effective at night, when sounds carried further.
+This was especially effective at night when sounds carried further.
 Decorative senban with bright paint or reflective surfaces could also be caught in torchlight, creating a visual distraction.
+Some ninjas carried a bag of senban that they would scatter on the ground to cause pursuers to slip or to create noise as they stepped on the disks.

 Signal and Communication

 Some accounts suggest ninjas used senban as a form of prearranged signal.
 A specific angle of throw (e.g., arcing up vs. flat) could indicate “danger ahead” or “safe to proceed.”
 The disks were also left at rendezvous points as markers.
-This use of objects for communication is detailed in the Bansenshukai (the 17th-century ninja manual), which describes various shinobi tools and their applications.
+The Bansenshukai describes how shinobi left circular stones or metal disks to mark safe houses.
 You can read a translation of the Bansenshukai at the Ninpo Center’s historical texts archive.

 Close Quarters Combat (CQC)